tomice/ChiiEdit/README.md

 ```

 ## Usage
 ChiiEdit can be executed by itself to start creating a file from scratch.

-To modify a file, simply pass it a file you'd like to modify:
+To modify a file, or create a new one, simply pass it a filename:

 ```bash
 ChiiEdit foo.txt
 ```

+## Author
+Written by Tom Ice.

+## License
+This is under the MIT License.
+See actual license file for more information.